freezecoder/novoalignHadoopStreaming/README.md

 Requirements
 -------------------------

+1) A working hadoop cluster.
+For human-genome sized alignments you will need hadoop streaming to run large memory jobs, typically above 6Gb.

-Download novoalign and request free  trial license from www.novocraft.com
+2) Download novoalign and request free  trial license from www.novocraft.com

 Note well: requires V3.03.00 or higher